 - This happens when your immune system attacks and kills cells of your pancreas.
 When this happens, almost no insulin is produced and this causes high blood sugar.
-Usually develops in childhood or adolescence.
+It usually develops in childhood or adolescence.

 - Type 2 (90% of people with diabetes)

-- This type happens when your body can’t properly use the insulin that is produced or does not make enough insulin.
+- This happens when your body can’t properly use the insulin that is produced or does not make enough insulin.
 This also causes high blood sugar, instead of the sugar being used as energy.
-Usually develops in adults.
+It usually develops in adults.

 - Gestational Diabetes (3-20% of pregnant women)